AnonymouX47/termvisage/docs/source/faqs.rst

 ====

 What about Windows support?
-   - Firstly, only the new `Windows Terminal <https://github.com/microsoft/terminal>`_ seems to have proper truecolor support and mordern terminal emulator features.
+   - Firstly, only the new `Windows Terminal <https://github.com/microsoft/terminal>`_ seems to have proper truecolor support and modern terminal emulator features.
    - The CLI mode currently works (with a few quirks), i.e using ``cmd`` or ``powershell``, if the other requirements are satisfied but can't guarantee it'll always be so.

      - Drawing images and animations doesn't work completely well in ``cmd`` and ``powershell``.